LemontechSA/thot/README.md

 ```

 ## Deploy Instructions
-To deploy and testing, Thot App and Siwa you must run the next commands
+To deploy and test, Thot App and Siwa you need to run the following commands

 ```bash
 docker-compose -f docker-compose.production.yml build docker-compose -f docker-compose.production.yml up -d
 ```
-The Thot and Siwa app are available in the next locations
+The Thot and Siwa app are available in the following locations

 ```bash
 # Thot-ui App